Last Updated on

-Overall, the cover’s look and feel creates the impression of a quality product that is made with an obsessive attention to detail.
+Overall, the cover's look and feel create the impression of a quality product that is made with obsessive attention to detail.
 It speaks to the great sleeping experience you will find, once under the cover.

 The Casper mattress is delivered tightly compressed, in a box.

 As with other compressed mattresses, you can expect a little bit of off-gassing after you remove it from the box.
 This is completely harmless.
 It's kinda like a new car smell.